TDarkShadow/iheartnewvegas/main.md

 - ⚠️ (Mod keybindings) Added new ammo switch hotkey.
 - ⚠️ (Patches, NVSE) Updated **lStewieAl's Tweaks Custom INI**.
 Items you buy no longer have a minimum value of 1 cap.
 This led to unreasonable scenarios, such as an ammo case having the same value as a complete bullet of the same type.
+- ⚠️ (Overhauls, Balance) Updated **Miscellaneous Tweaks ESP Replacer**.
+Feral Ghoul Reavers have had their HP and melee damage tweaks reverted to vanilla.
+Qolore is only human, after all.
 - ⚠️ (Generating LOD) Expanded LOD generation instructions, bypassing a bug with the Lucky 38 vanishing from the Old Mormon Fort worldspace.
 </details>